Thread-Safe Container Design

 Exercise 1: Concurrent Cache with Striped Locking

-Hint: In get_or_compute, we need to acquire an exclusive lock on the shard (we can't use a shared lock because we might write).
-If we want to use a shared lock on the fast path where "the key already exists" to improve read performance, we can consider acquiring a shared lock first for the lookup, and if not found, upgrading to an exclusive lock—but shared_mutex doesn't directly support lock upgrades.
-We need to release the shared lock first and then acquire the exclusive lock, and there is a time window in between that needs to be handled.
+Hint: In get_or_compute, you need to acquire an exclusive lock on the shard (can't use a shared lock, because you might write).
+If you want to use a shared lock on the fast path of "key already exists" to improve read performance, consider acquiring a shared lock to search first, then upgrading to an exclusive lock if not found—but std::shared_mutex doesn't directly support lock upgrade; you need to release the shared lock then acquire the exclusive lock, and there is a time window in between to handle.

-Write a benchmark program comparing the performance of CopyOnWriteMap and CoarseLockedMap under different read-write ratios.
-Test scenario: 10,000 keys, 4 reader threads and 1 writer thread running simultaneously for 10 seconds, measuring the total read throughput (ops/sec).
-Then rerun with 1 reader thread and 4 writer threads, and compare the results.
+Write a benchmark program to compare CowMap and ShardedCache performance under different read-write ratios.
+Test scenario: 10,000 keys, 4 read threads and 1 write thread running simultaneously for 10 seconds, counting total read throughput (ops/sec).
+Then rerun with 1 read thread and 4 write threads and compare results.

-Expected result: In the read-heavy, write-light scenario (4 reads, 1 write), the read throughput of CopyOnWriteMap should be significantly higher than CoarseLockedMap (because of lock-free reads vs. reads needing to acquire a mutex).
-In the write-heavy, read-light scenario (1 read, 4 writes), the performance of CopyOnWriteMap will drop significantly (because every write requires copying the entire map).
+Expected result: In read-many, write-few (4 read, 1 write) scenarios, CowMap's read throughput should be significantly higher than ShardedCache (because lock-free read vs read needs to acquire mutex).
+In write-many, read-few (1 read, 4 write) scenarios, CowMap's performance will drop significantly (because every write needs to copy the entire map).

 Exercise 3: Impact of Shard Count on Performance

-Modify the constructor of ShardedCache to accept different shard count parameters (such as 1, 4, 16, 64, 256).
-Run a benchmark with 8 threads (4 readers, 4 writers) and observe the throughput changes under different shard counts.
-Expectation: as shards increase from 1 to 16, throughput improves significantly, but beyond a certain value, the improvement slows or even decreases (because the management overhead of locks starts to become apparent).
+Modify ShardedCache's constructor to accept different shard count parameters (like 1, 4, 16, 64, 256).
+Run a benchmark with 8 threads (4 read, 4 write) and observe throughput changes under different shard counts.
+Expectation: as shards increase from 1 to 16, throughput improves significantly, but after a certain value, improvement slows or even decreases (because lock management overhead starts to show).

 References